wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 We use this formula to ensure that the alert has a full minute's worth of reported data to summarize and evaluate.

 For example, suppose the **Alert fires** property is set to 5 minutes, and the alert check time is 1:09:32pm:
 * The last summarization data point to be evaluated is at 1:08:00pm `((1:09:32 - 0:00:32) - 0:01:00)`.
-This point is the average of the actual values that were reported from 1:08:00pm to 1:08:59pm.
+This point is the average of the actual values that were returned by the alert condition from 1:08:00pm to 1:08:59pm.
 * The 5-minute time window includes the 5 summarization data points from 1:04 - 1:08.
-These points represent the actual reported data points that were reported from 1:04:00pm through 1:08:59pm.
+These points represent the values that were returned by the alert condition from 1:04:00pm through 1:08:59pm.

 ## When Alerts Fire